Introduction

 Here are the key things to know about sessions in Investor/RT:

-• Throughout the year, I/RT has developed a full toolkit of unique indicators (Session statistics, Session Prices, Mixed Periodicity Data, etc) designed to generate key market levels and statistics that do rely on the defintion of a "day session", typically reflecting the cash market session hours for Equity indexes futures, or former pit trading hours for commodity (Oil, Gold, agri products) or financial futures (Bonds, etc)
+- Over the years, I/RT has developed a full toolkit of unique indicators (Session statistics, Session Prices, Mixed Periodicity Data, etc) designed to generate key market levels and statistics that do rely on the defintion of a "day session", typically reflecting the cash market session hours for Equity indexes futures, or former pit trading hours for commodity (Oil, Gold, agri products) or financial futures (Bonds, etc)

 You will find additional information in the Sessions 101 support page, including the full and day session hours being used by default for every pre-defined future contract in Investor/RT.
 If you are a new user and have recently performed a fresh install, ie using the "Starter database" shipped with 16.1 beta 10 (or a later release), then you are ready to go..